ThomV93/TOP--Google-Clone/README.md

 The Odin Project - Google clone

-This is my first project in the road to become a web developer
+This is my first project on the road to become a web developer